Netflix/metaflow-docs/docs/metaflow/client.md

 #### System tags

 In addition to user-defined tags, Metaflow assigns a handful of *system tags* to runs automatically.
-These tags can be used for filtering and organizing runs but they can not be removed or replaced with other tags.
+These tags can be used for filtering and organizing runs, but they can not be removed or replaced with other tags.

 You can see the set of system tags assigned to a run like this: